Top 5 Attractions at Disney’s Typhoon Lagoon

-The story goes, what once was a tropical paradise was struck by a typhoon, resulting in the jungle filled, shipwrecked environment known at Typhoon Lagoon.
-We simply love Disney’s back story on this well thought out water theme park, which is a favorite for many!
-What makes Typhoon Lagoon especially awesome – we’d have to say it’s these top 5 attractions, among many other reasons.
+The story goes, what once was a tropical paradise was struck by a typhoon, resulting in the jungle-filled, shipwrecked environment known as Typhoon Lagoon.
+We simply love Disney’s back story on this well-thought-out water theme park, which is a favorite for many!
+What makes Typhoon Lagoon especially awesome – we’d have to say it’s these top five attractions, among many other reasons.

 1 – Crush ‘N’ Gusher

 How does a 400-foot-long tube raft/coaster ride sound?
 Awesome!
 You’ll want to check out the Crush ‘N’ Gusher at Typhoon Lagoon to experience what feels like a water rollercoaster.
 When people talk about Typhoon Lagoon, Crush ‘N’ Gusher tends to be one folks want to ride again and again.
 Grab a friend, as this is a multi-person raft ride that will have you propelled by powerful jets uphill and back down over and over again.
 Be prepared as some of the dips are rather steep, and some turns are just as thrilling.
 Themed as a fruit chutes, guests have the chance to pick between pineapple, coconut, or banana.
 After that, just get ready to feel as if you’ve been crushed and gushed into a fruit smoothie yourself!